 Why is it important?

 Striving for continuous improvement across our four sustainability pillars is essential to support the long-term success and sustainability of the Group.
-Continually delivering value, in an ethical and transparent manner, helps to build strong relationships with customers, suppliers and shareholders, increasing our prospects of accessing new business opportunities.
+Delivering value, in an ethical and transparent manner, helps to build strong relationships with customers, suppliers and shareholders, increasing our prospects of accessing new business opportunities.

 Management approach